eslamdyab21/World-Temperatures-History-Analysis/README.md

 	     ![](images/task2/t2_knime_classify_temp_1_high_mid_temp.png)
 	- The `Numeric Binner` then will use those to variables to define the classification boundaries as follows:
 		- Low: `-inf to low-mid-temp`
-		- Mid: `-low-mid-temp to high-mid-temp`
+		- Mid: `low-mid-temp to high-mid-temp`
-		- High: `-high-mid-temp to inf`
+		- High: `high-mid-temp to inf`
 		![](images/task2/t2_knime_classify_temp_1_binner.png)